-A higher heel-to-toe drop
+A high heel-to-toe offset

 A supportive rearfoot

-It isn’t just about the cushioning.
+Not everything ends and begins with the midsole cushioning.
 If the rearfoot is the first point of contact during the gait cycle, it needs to be stable.

 A beveled heel edge